syncfusion-content/wpf-docs/wpf/Installation-and-Deployment.md

 #### Syncfusion NuGet Package Manager

-The following steps help you configure Syncfusion NuGet Packages with a URL.
+The steps to configure the Syncfusion WPF NuGet Packages in Visual Studio are as follows,

 1. **Syncfusion NuGet Manager** is allows you to **add** the Syncfusion NuGet sources (for available platforms) to NuGet Package Manager.
 Download the [Syncfusion NuGet Manager](http://www.syncfusion.com/downloads/support/directtrac/general/ze/SyncfusionNugetManager-1610952973.zip) utility.
 2. Extract zip file and run the SyncfusionNuGetManager.exe